-Rod End and Spherical Plain Bearings
+Rod End Bearings / Spherical Plain

 Spherical plain and rod end bearings have a ball that rotates in a race to accommodate a wide range of angular misalignment.
 They are commonly used in linkages and low-speed applications and consist of a spherical ball made from metallic or non-metallic compounds with a corresponding cylindrical outer ring.
 They are fitted in a housing bore within a machine or apparatus.
 These are referred to as spherical plain bearings.